 10 Rules of Commenting

-WitnessLA fully believes that a lively and diverse community of commenters makes a news site and/or blog a much richer and more valuable place for all concerned.
+WitnessLA believes that a lively and diverse community of commenters makes a news site a much richer and more valuable place for all concerned.

-But, as the site’s editor, I have learned through trial and error that a system of comment moderation is a necessary tool to promote healthy discussion, simply because sometimes, when cloaked by anonymity, people behave in a way that they would not do otherwise.
+But, as the site’s editor, I have learned through trial and error that a system of comment moderation, while time consuming, is a necessary tool to promote healthy discussion, simply because sometimes, when cloaked by anonymity, people behave in a way that they would not do otherwise.

 Hence the following 10 RULES FOR COMMENTING AT WITNESSLA

-Rule #1: Be civil to and respectful of other commenters.
+Rule #1: Be civil to and respectful in expressing yourself.
 No ad hominem attacks.
-Discuss or argue issues, do not attack people.
+Discuss or argue issues, do not attack people, be they other commenters, an author, or the subject of a story.

 And just to be clear, if someone attacks you, you don’t have permission to start throwing crockery back.
 Ignore them.
 I’ll deal with them—either sooner or later.
-Send me an email, if you like.
-If you both trash the living room, I won’t care who started it.
-Both of you will get tossed.
+Send me an email, if I miss something.

 Demonization of any kind is what this site stands against.